 - Avoid using all-caps in social media posts.

-- It is acceptable to break Harvard Chan School style guide conventions on Twitter in order to meet character count limits—for example, using “US” instead of “U.S.” However, you should do so only when necessary.
+- It is acceptable to break Harvard Chan School style guide conventions on short-form platforms such as X (formerly Twitter) to meet character count limits—for example, using “US” instead of “U.S.” However, you should do so only when necessary.

 Antisocial online behavior